chrplr/PCBS/docs/cogmaster-lectures.rst

 **Ateliers de Programmation pour les (Neuro)Sciences Cognitives / Programming for Cognitive and Brain Sciences**

-This year (2021-2022) the lecture is split in 3 independent modules:
+This year (2023-2024) the lecture is split in two:

-1. PROG Introduction to Programming with Python (first half of first semester)
+1. PROG101 Introduction to Programming with Python (first semester)

    This series of lectures targets students with little or no prior knowledge of programming.
 It will introduce the fundamentals concepts of coding : variables, expressions, functions, control structures, input/ouput.
 The course will make use of https://pythontutor.com/

-2. PCBS Programming for Cognitive and Brain Sciences (2 sessions: second half of semester 1 and first half of semester 2)
+2. PCBS Programming Experiments for Cognitive and Brain Sciences (second semester)

-   The purpose of this module is to train students to solve typical tasks encountered in cognitive or neurosciences: (creation of stimuli, programming of real-time experiments, data manipulation and analysis, simulations…), using Python ou R. The course consists of short lectures followed by hands-on exercises.
+   The purpose of this module is to train students to program cognitive psychology experiments.
+During the first 7 lectures, the course starts with an introduction and is follwoed by hands-on exercises.
+In the second part of the semester, Each student chooses an experiment to implement.

-3. PROJ Programming project (second half of semester 2)

-   Each student selects a cognitive science topic (psychology experiment, simulations of a cognitive system, etc, …) and implements it using a programming language.
 The project’s development should be public on github.

 Instructors

-   - Christophe Pallier <christophe@pallier.org>
-   - Cédric Foucault <cedric.foucault@gmail.com>
-   - Henri van den Driessche <henri.vandendriessche@ens.fr>
+   - Henri van den Driessche <henri.vandendriessche@ens.fr> (PROG101)

+   - Christophe Pallier <christophe@pallier.org> (PROG201)
+   - Maxime Cauté  <maxime.caute@ens-rennes.fr> (PROG201)

 Moodle